zqtzt/zqtzt.github.io/_portfolio/China-Indonesia workshop.md

 ---
-title: "Co-organized a China-Indonesia Bilateral workshop of 'Ocean, Climate and Atmospheric Environment at IAP/CAS"
+title: "[2024-3] Co-organized a China-Indonesia Bilateral workshop of 'Ocean, Climate and Atmospheric Environment at IAP/CAS"
 excerpt: "Honor to be one of the members of the organizing committee <br/><img src='./COP27-3.jpeg'>"
 collection: portfolio
 ---